emarsden/pgmacs/doc/src/about.md

 pre-release v30.
 It has mostly been tested on Linux, but should work as expected on Microsoft Windows and MacOS.
 It works both in graphical mode and in the terminal.

-**PostgreSQL version**: PGmacs has been tested with PostgreSQL versions 16.4 and 17beta2, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
+**PostgreSQL version**: PGmacs is mostly tested with PostgreSQL versions 17.0 and 16.4, but should work with any PostgreSQL version supported by the `pg-el` library that it uses to communicate with PostgreSQL.
 For example, it works fine with PostgreSQL version 14 which was released in 2021.